 As part of this work, the existing landscaping and overgrowth of vegetation will be removed early in the project and replaced with new fencing and additional landscaping towards the end of the project.

 Below are renderings of the new landscaping and fencing plan for this facility.

 Map of Project Area

 Restoration of the Project Area

 Restoration of Otter Run Drive will begin once the new sewer manhole and lines have been installed, tested and cleared for use.
-Final restoration of the entire project area including new fencing and landscaping will occur once the project is complete in October 2019*.
+Final restoration of the entire project area including new fencing and landscaping occurred once the project was completed.

 Even Better Power Reliability

 JEA's state-of-the-art technology identifies customers and neighborhoods in need of electric reliability improvements.